Agoric/agoric-sdk/packages/governance/README.md

 questions can be posed.

 The next piece to be created is an ElectionManager.
 (Contract Governor, one implementation, is discussed below).
-An ElectionManager is tied to a particular Electorate.
-It supports creation of questions, can manage what happens with the results, and may limit the kinds of questions it can handle.
-The ElectionManager is also responsible for specifying which VoteCounter will be used with any particular question.
+An ElectionManager deals with a particular Electorate.
+It supports creation of questions, and can manage what happens with the results.
+The ElectionManager is responsible for specifying which VoteCounter will be used with any particular question.
 Different VoteCounters will handle elections with two positions or more.
 The architecture supports vote counters for [majority decisions](https://en.wikipedia.org/wiki/Majority_rule),